dynatrace-oss/unguard/src/status-service/README.md

 > GET status-service/deployments/health

+Gets a list of users from the MariaDB database.
+You can filter by the username using the `name` parameter, which is vulnerable to SQL Injection attacks:
+> GET status-service/users?name=robot

 start a minikube k8s cluster and deploy unguard into minikube with skaffold (also shortly explain how to do that) run it locally